 During 2015, we generated net cash from operating activities of \$19.2 million.
-Our managed working capital, defined as net accounts receivable plus net inventory minus accounts payable, contributed \$14.3 million of cash from operations.
-Net income adjusted for non-cash expenses generated approximately \$8.0 million of cash in 2015 which was partially offset by reductions in other accruals, primarily the payout of 2014 variable incentive compensation in 2015.
+Our managed working capital contributed \$14.3 million of cash from operations.
+Net income, adjusted for non-cash expenses, generated approximately \$8.0 million of cash, in 2015, which was partially offset by reductions in other accruals, primarily from the payout of 2014 variable incentive compensation in 2015.
 The decrease in managed working capital was driven by efforts to reduce inventory levels as well as reductions in receivables due to reduced sales compared to the same period in 2014.